bitcoin-dev-project/battle-of-galen-erso/README.md

 ### Additional tools

+> [!TIP]
-Whether you run Kubernetes locally or use the remote cluster, we recommend the terminal user interface [k9s](https://github.com/derailed/k9s) to monitor cluster status.
+> Whether you run Kubernetes locally or use the remote cluster, we recommend the terminal user interface [k9s](https://github.com/derailed/k9s) to monitor cluster status.